Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Discussion

-Crucially, it must be kept in mind that in sliding contacts the amorphization~\cite{Pastewka2010NM,Moras2018PRM,Atila2025PRL}, or at high temperatures, liquefaction~\cite{Atila2025PRL}, in tetrahedral network formers is predominantly a mechanically rather than thermally induced atom-by-atom or molecule-by-molecule process.
-For ice it proceeds even when the whole interface, including the lubricating water / amorphous ice layer, is slightly or even much below the melting point~\cite{Atila2025PRL}.
+For sliding contacts, in the contact regions, the quartz undergoes amorphization~\cite{Pastewka2010NM,Moras2018PRM,Atila2025PRL}, which in tetrahedral network formers is predominantly a mechanically rather than thermally induced atom-by-atom or molecule-by-molecule process.
+This is similar to ice friction, where sliding-induced amorphization occurs even for temperatures well below the ice melting temperature.
 Nonetheless, silicate interfaces near thermal melting should not be expected to become quite as lubricious as those formed by ice, given the vast difference in viscosity, e.g., about $\sim 10^{12} \ {\rm Pa s }$ near $1800 {\rm K}$ for pure silica versus $1.8\cdot 10^{-3} \ {\rm Pa s}$ for water at $0^\circ$C.

-It remains to be understood \emph{why} wear and friction are anticorrelated in our experiments.
-To discuss this point, we note that the height of a uniformly spread-out debris layer after a typical 1-run would be $d \approx 0.11~{\upmu}$m, and after a 100-run $d \approx 0.82~{\upmu}$m.
+It remains to be understood \emph{why} wear and friction are anti-correlated in our experiments.
+To discuss this point, we note that the height of a uniformly spread-out debris layer after a typical 1-run is $d \approx 0.45~{\upmu}$m, and after a 100-run $d \approx 4.1~{\upmu}$m.
 These values are noticeably smaller than the typical spacing of about $8~{\upmu}$m between the two surfaces within the nominal quartz--quartz contacts.
 Thus, the debris volume is small enough to be fully accommodated in the surface valleys.
 Yet, visual inspection reveals that most of the debris accumulates at the turn-around points, indicating that the particles are swept and transported by the regions of true or near-true contact.
-This observation suggests that the debris participates in carrying shear, thereby reducing the slip at the underlying quartz and consequently mitigating wear.
+This observation suggests that the debris participates are carrying shear, thereby reducing the slip at the underlying quartz and consequently mitigating wear.
 At the same time, part of the debris may be mechanically softer than quartz, which would promote larger and tougher adhesive junctions and thus higher friction.